Khosuke/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 ### Task 12.
 Fizz Buzz
 Write a function that prints the numbers from 1 to 100 separated by a space.
 File: 12-fizzbuzz.py

+### Advanced Task 13.
+Smile in the mirror
+Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.
+File: 100-print_tebahpla.py

+### Advanced Task 14.
+Remove at position
+Write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).
+File: 101-remove_char_at.py